 New Year’s Eve bread recipe from Cyprus.
 Cut into pieces and distributed to the members of the family or to friends who happen to be present and the one who finds the hidden coin is considered to be the lucky one of the year.
 My mom used a gold coin.

 Vasilopita ~ New Year’s Eve bread

 2 cups of sugar (not crazy about the sugar, but I will do it since it is a tradition)

 1/2 tsp of salt

 Preheat oven to 180*C or 350*F

-Knead again for 5 minutes and pour into a greased a round 25cm baking pan.
-With a blade you may design on the surface different shapes.
-Spread the surface with 1 beaten egg, sprinkle with sesame seeds and split almonds.
+Knead again for 5 minutes and pour into a greased round 25cm baking pan.
+With a blade, you may design on the surface different shapes.
+Spread the surface with 1 beaten egg, sprinkle with sesame seeds, and split almonds.
 Bake for 45-50 minutes.

-After baking let it cool and remove from the baking pan, and with a knife make a deep slit on the side of the cake and insert the wrap coin.
+After baking, let it cool and remove from the baking pan, and with a knife, make a deep slit on the side of the cake and insert the wrapped coin.
 Serve and enjoy.

 Merry Christmas and Happy New Year.
 Stay safe.